-TABLE 2-1: SCALING OF VARIOUS PHYSICAL PHENOMENA WITH DECREASING LENGTH (L) AND THE CONSEQUENCES FOR MEMS DEVICES these are less common, the AC/DC Module is required in addition to the MEMS Module.
+TABLE 2-1: SCALING OF VARIOUS PHYSICAL PHENOMENA WITH DECREASING LENGTH (L) AND THE CONSEQUENCES FOR MEMS DEVICES.

 Electrostatically actuated and sensed MEMS devices dominate the market for inertial sensors (usually employed in the automobile and consumer electronics industries).
 Magnetic MEMS devices can also be modeled in COMSOL Multiphysics, but since